mishal23/mishal23.github.io/src/posts/back-to-academia/index.md

 blog: true
 ---

-I am planning to go back to academics and the post describes few thoughts on pursuing masters and the process/documents needed.
+I plan to go back to academics and the post describes few thoughts on pursuing masters and the process/documents needed.

 > Note: I will update the blog with more details as and when I get admits :)